IEEE Kerala Section History

 Weekly Technical Talks

-Another unique feature of IEEE Kerala initiative was the joint working with other sister professional societies like the Institution of Engineers (India), Computer Society of India, and IETE, in organizing technical talks, seminars, workshops etc. In fact this model was later adopted in other parts of India.
+Another unique feature of IEEE Kerala initiative was the joint working with other sister professional societies like the Institution of Engineers (India), Computer Society of India, and IETE, in organizing technical talks, seminars, workshops etc. This has been going on unbroken for the past 30 years and are open to public and held at a central location.
+In fact this model was later adopted in other parts of India.